odoo/documentation/point_of_sale/posbox/index.rst

 Setup the Point of Sale
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To setup the posbox in the Point of Sale go to :menuselection:`Point
+To setup the POSBox in the Point of Sale go to :menuselection:`Point
 of Sale --> Configuration --> Settings` and select your Point of
 Sale.
-Scroll down to the ``Hardware Proxy / PosBox`` section and
+Scroll down to the ``Hardware Proxy / POSBox`` section and
 activate the options for the hardware you want to use through the
-posbox.
-Specifying the IP of the Posbox is recommended (it is printed
+POSBox.
+Specifying the IP of the POSBox is recommended (it is printed
-on the receipt that gets printed after booting up the posbox).
+on the receipt that gets printed after booting up the POSBox).
 When
 the IP is not specified the Point of Sale will attempt to find it on
 the local network.

-If you are running multiple Point of Sales on the same Posbox, make sure
+If you are running multiple Point of Sales on the same POSBox, make sure
 that only one of them has Remote Scanning/Barcode Scanner activated.

-It might be a good idea to make sure the Posbox IP never changes in
+It might be a good idea to make sure the POSBox IP never changes in
 your network.
 Refer to your router documentation on how to achieve
 this.

 Launch the Point of Sale
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you didn't specify the Posbox's IP address in the configuration, the POS will need some time to perform a network scan to find the Posbox.
+If you didn't specify the POSBox's IP address in the configuration, the POS will need some time to perform a network scan to find the POSBox.
 This is only done once.

-The Point of Sale is now connected to the Posbox and your hardware should be ready to use.
+The Point of Sale is now connected to the POSBox and your hardware should be ready to use.

 Wi-Fi configuration
 -------------------

-The posbox is Wi-Fi-capable.
+The POSBox is Wi-Fi-capable.
 In order to use it you'll need a Linux compatible USB Wi-Fi adapter.
 Most commercially available Wi-Fi adapters are Linux compatible.
 Officially supported are Wi-Fi adapters with a Ralink 5370 chipset.